kschlichter/Home-Assistant-Inovelli-Effects-and-Colors/README.md

   All four parameters must be passed in order to cange the effect.

-    - LEDnumber: (Blue Series only; LED 1 ..
-LED 7 or All) Set to `all` to configure the whole LED bar (default if the parameter is left out) or configure a single LED.
-        If specific LEDs have been set, they'll need to be unset before the LED bar will show anything.
-The easiest way is to call LEDnumber 'all' with LEDcolor 'all clear'.
-    - LEDcolor: (int or string) Sets color of the status LED.
-If LEDcolor_off is defined and supported by the device, this is only used for "on" status.
-        If a "color set" is used like "all unicorn", LEDnumber cannot be set to "LED {n}"; "all" LEDs must be configured or none will be.
-    - LEDcolor_off: (Red 800 and Blue Series only; int or string) Sets color of status LED when off, for devices that support this feature.
-        Note that the Blue Series and Red 800 Series support separate colors for on and off while the Black 500 and Red 500 Series devices do not and will ignore the variable.
-        If a "color set" is used like "all unicorn", LEDnumber cannot be set to "LED {n}"; "all" LEDs must be configured or none will be.
-    - LEDbrightness: (float 0.0 – 10.0) Sets the brightness of the status LED.
-If LEDbrightness_off is defined and supported by the device, this is only used for "on" status.
-        LEDbrightness is multiplied by 10 or rounded off for each device, depending on whether they support 0 – 100 or 0 – 10 brightness levels.
-This was done for backwards compatibility with old automations.
-    - LEDbrightness_off: (Red 800 and Blue Series only; float 0.0 – 10.0; see note above) Sets the brightness of the status LED when off, for devices that support this feature.

     - duration: (string) Either "Off", or a whole integer followed by "Seconds", "Minutes", "Hours", "Indefinitely", or "Forever".
     - effect: (string) Where older devices don't support a new effect, that effect has been mapped to something that is supported.
     - brightness: (integer 1 – 10) Sets the brightness of the LED's effect